 Deviled eggs should be stored in the refrigerator when they are not being served.
 The maximum time you should leave deviled eggs out of the refrigerator is two hours – unless it is really cold in your house.

 If you have leftovers, place them in an airtight container in a single layer and store them in the refrigerator.
-I like to put a paper towel under the eggs to absorb any excess moisture.
-They will be good in the refrigerator for 3 – 4 days – they will be safe to eat for longer than that, but the quality will suffer.
+(I like to put a paper towel under the eggs to absorb any excess moisture.)

 If I have a lot of leftover deviled eggs and I start to get a little “deviled egged out,” I will mash the remaining eggs into egg salad and eat it on a sandwich or with cucumber slices.
-(If I do this, I will add more diced-up pickles and some finely diced celery to the egg salad to add a little crunch!)
+(If I do this, I will add more diced-up pickles and some finely diced celery to the egg salad to add a little crunch to it!)

-• You can either spoon the creamy yolk mixture into the egg whites or use a piping bag.
-I like to fill a plastic bag with the mixture, then cut the corner off the bag to “pipe” it in.
-You can also use a proper piping bag with a frosting tip if you want to be fancy, just be aware that the pickles can clog the tip, so I usually just use the most “open” tip.
+• Use a piping bag.
+If you use a proper piping bag with a frosting tip, just be aware that the pickles can clog the tip.
+I usually use the most “open” tip.
 (With the set I have, the tip is called “Open Round.”)

-• You don’t have to use Tony’s Creole Seasoning if you don’t like spice, but it adds an awesome layer of flavor to the eggs.
+• You don’t have to use Tony’s Creole Seasoning if you don’t like spice, but it adds a delicious layer of flavor to the eggs.
 You can use paprika instead.
 If you do like spice, I highly recommend using it.

-• If you are preparing eggs for the next day or more than 12 hours later, sprinkle the paprika or Tony’s Chachere’s Creole Seasoning on the eggs right before serving – it will help to keep them looking pretty and fresh.
+• If you are preparing eggs for the next day (or more than 12 hours later), sprinkle the paprika or Cajun Seasoning on the eggs right before serving.
+It will help to keep them looking pretty and fresh.

 Have You Tried This Recipe?